Best Cenotes in the Riviera Maya: Complete Exploration Guide

 4. Casa Cenote

-An open cenote near Tulum featuring brackish water (mixture of freshwater and saltwater) and a resident crocodile named Pancho.
-Casa Cenote is known for unique ecological characteristics and excellent snorkeling.
-Restrooms, equipment rental, and life vests are available.
+An open cenote near Tulum featuring brackish water (a mixture of freshwater and saltwater) and a resident crocodile named Pancho who has become something of a local celebrity.
+Casa Cenote is known for its unique ecological characteristics and excellent snorkeling among mangrove roots.

-Unique Feature: Brackish water ecosystem, resident crocodile, ecological significance
+Unique Feature: Brackish water ecosystem, resident crocodile, mangrove snorkeling

 5. Cenote Dos Ojos

-A large cave cenote featuring stalactites, stalagmites, and a bat cave.
-Cenote Dos Ojos is particularly popular with scuba divers and offers guided snorkeling routes.
+A large cave cenote featuring impressive stalactites, stalagmites, and a bat cave that you can explore with guides.
+Cenote Dos Ojos is particularly popular with scuba divers and offers guided snorkeling routes through the cave system.
 Amenities include restrooms, life vests, hammocks, and restaurants on-site.

 Attractions: Cave formations, bat cave, guided routes, dining options